other Topcon cameras in my collection

 Wink Mirror System term Topcon used was reportedly appropriated from a description of the 1958 Zunow Reflex).
 There are three items in the path of the light: the mirror, the shutter, and the aperture blades.
 When idle, the mirror is down to block the film from exposure (like an auxiliary shutter), and shutter and aperture are wide open.
 When the shutter release is pressed, the shutter closes, the aperture stops down, and the mirror turns up.
 Once the mirror has moved, the shutter opens then closes.
 The mirror falls down back to block the light pathway as both the shutter and aperture return to their open idle positions.

-less than $160 (which was probably about £98, the equivalent of 1 month's pay at that time).
+less than seventy pounds!
 The Uni also came in an all black finish, and surviving examples are quite uncommon.

 Lens mount: Topcon UV bayonet.
 The mount included a locking facility when Topcor UV lenses are attached.